dahliamalkhi/dahliamalkhi.github.io/_drafts/DAG-BFT.md

 <span id="FIN"></span>
 ## Fin

-**Fin** is quite possibly the simplest and the most efficient DAG-riding BFT Consensus solution for the partial synchrony model.
+**Fin** is quite possibly the simplest DAG-riding BFT Consensus solution for the partial synchrony model.

 Fin operates in a view-by-view manner, each view consisting of a propose-vote commit rule embedded into the DAG: a leader proposes, parties vote, and commit happens when 2F+1 votes are collected.